wso2/docs-is/en/docs/sdks/start-integrating-apps/integrate-a-react-app.md

     !!! note
         Make a note of the **OAuth Client Key** and **OAuth Client Secret** that appear, as they will be used to configure the sample application.

-## Configure the Resident Identity Provider
+## Configure the resident identity provider

 !!!
 Note
     Follow this step, only if you are running the WSO2 Identity Server on a custom domain/port.